 There will be many lasting effects of the COVID-19 pandemic, even after the health risks are mitigated.
-We say with utmost sincerity that our hearts and thoughts go out to those impacted by the virus, and we give a special thanks to our healthcare and essential workers on the front lines.
-While the world awaits a vaccine, we anticipate long-lasting economic and societal impacts.
+Our hearts and thoughts go out to those impacted by the virus, and we give a special thanks to our healthcare and essential workers on the front lines.
+We anticipate long-lasting economic and societal impacts from the pandemic.
 One silver lining may be an increased awareness of the inherent value of doing the right thing in business practices.
 The benefits of ESG investing may become more apparent to more people due to the dramatic shifts in businesses.

 ESG issues continue to be important shareholder engagement topics for institutional investors.
 Data shows a noticeable upward trend in investors supporting environmental and social shareholder proposals and putting pressure on the Board of Directors at pubicly traded companies to prioritize the ESG concerns of investors.
 We believe that investors will increasingly deploy shareholder engagement techniques to help drive shareholder value and push for positive change.

 The International Energy Agency (IEA) warned that the economic fallout from COVID-19 could slow the transition to clean energy.
 Collapsing energy demand will likely have a near-term negative impact on private sector investment and falling prices on EUs emission trading scheme may decrease incentives for renewable energy investments.
 While this could slow near-term progress, long-term ESG pressures remain.
 Over the near-term, ASA revealed that air pollution, measured by nitrogen dioxide (NO2) levels, was 30% lower in March 2020 between Washington DC and Boston compared to the March average between 2015 – 2019.
 And European Space Agency’s Sentinel-5P satellite shows NO2 falling by as much as 40% in late January and early February 2020 relative to one year ago across industrial areas in Asia and Europe.